arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_cluster_endpoints.md

 @startDocuBlock get_api_cluster_endpoints
-@brief This API call returns information about all coordinator endpoints (cluster only).
+@brief This API call returns information about all Coordinator endpoints (cluster only).

-@RESTHEADER{GET /_api/cluster/endpoints, Get information about all coordinator endpoints, handleCommandEndpoints:listClusterEndpoints}
+@RESTHEADER{GET /_api/cluster/endpoints, Get information about all Coordinator endpoints, handleCommandEndpoints:listClusterEndpoints}

 @RESTDESCRIPTION
 Returns an object with an attribute `endpoints`, which contains an array of objects, which each have the attribute `endpoint`, whose value is a string with the endpoint description.
-There is an entry for each coordinator in the cluster.
-This method only works on coordinators in cluster mode.
+There is an entry for each Coordinator in the cluster.
+This method only works on Coordinators in cluster mode.
 In case of an error the `error` attribute is set to `true`.